Skip to content

 Parallel connection count 400 Maximum number of simultaneous connections per Industrial IoT Gateway instance.

-Cache invalidation timeout 12 hours Industrial IoT Gateway internal cache timeout (Invalidation of data loaded from dependent services such as Gateway Registry).
+Cache invalidation timeout 12 hours Industrial IoT Gateway internal cache timeout (invalidation of data loaded from dependent services such as Gateway Registry).

 Session timeout 12 hours Maximum lifetime of a user session.
 Users must re-login after this time.